haisenzhao/libhgp/pack-geom-lib/README.md

+This repository is developed by Haisen Zhao for his research projects.
+A set of fundemental geometric process functions are well organized based on some third-party library.
- This repository provides a set of fundemental geometric process functions with the output of a dynamic link library file, "carpentry_geom.dll".
+Besides that, a set of common used functions are included.
+Currently, we release a dynamic link library file of "carpentry_geom.dll".
+An example of using this library is pack-geom-test-lib.

 # Dependency